Li Shiu Tong

-Li Shiu Tong (李兆堂, 9 January 1907 – 5 October 1993) was a Hong Kong medical student, sexologist, and LGBTQ activist in the early twentieth century, known as the companion of German sexologist Magnus Hirschfeld.
+Li Shiu Tong (李兆堂 (Lǐ Zhàotáng), 1 September 1907 – 5 October 1993) was a Hong Kong medical student and sexologist.
+Some consider him an early LGBTQ activist.
+He was a companion of the German sexologist Magnus Hirschfeld.

 Early life

-Li Shiu Tong was born in British Hong Kong to Li Wing Kwong, a wealthy Chinese local bank owner and landlord.
-In 1924, he went to St. John's University, Shanghai to study medicine, but dropped out in 1931 in order to pursue studying sexology with Magnus Hirschfeld, who served as his teacher, mentor, and presumably lover.
+Li Shiu Tong was born in British Hong Kong on 1 September 1907 as the second son of Li Wing Kwong, a wealthy Chinese local bank owner and landlord.
+In 1924 the young Li went to St John's University, Shanghai, to study medicine, but dropped out without a degree.
+In 1931 he left Shanghai to pursue studying sexology with Magnus Hirschfeld, who served as his teacher, mentor and possibly his lover.